Baked Ziti

 This pasta casserole recipe is not just delicious and comforting but also really easy to make.

-This is a great recipe if you're looking to feed a crowd in a hurry.
-In less than an hour, you'll have dinner on the table.
+This is a great recipe if you’re looking to feed a crowd quickly.
+In less than an hour, you’ll have dinner on the table.

 PASTA – Choose your ziti pasta from your favorite brand.